Intersection theory of polymatroids: Introduction

 Many invariants of matroids behave well with respect to matroid polytope decompositions.
 This leads to the study of the \emph{valuative group} of matroids \cite{AFR10, BEST, DF10}, which gives a powerful tool to study invariants of matroids.
-We consider the following notion of valuativity for polymatroids of type $\textbf a$.
+We consider the following notion of valuativity for polymatroids with cage $\textbf a$.